This post may contain affiliate links. Please read my disclosure policy.

 First, start with tender, diced corned beef.
 You can use leftovers from our Slow Cooker Corned Beef recipe, or pick up deli-style corned beef and make this hash any time of the year.
 The pre-cooked corned beef is added last so it doesn’t dry out in the cooking process.

-Next, you’ll need an onion, a clove of garlic, a little vegetable oil and russet potatoes.
 Warm a cast iron skillet over medium heat and add a tablespoon of oil.
-Sauté the onions until softened and lightly charred.
-Add the garlic and sauté until fragrant.
+Sautรฉ the onions until softened and lightly charred.
+Add the garlic and stir until fragrant.

 Remove both to a bowl and keep warm.
 Add another tablespoon of oil to the now empty skillet.